cbueth/infomeasure/docs/demos/gaussian_data.md

 ```

 All approaches resemble the expected behaviour of mutual information for Gaussian data.
-Again, the `discrete` approach has an offset, due to discretization errors.
+Again, the `discrete` approaches show offsets, due to discretization errors or dependent whether the data fits the correction term requirements.
 Tsallis MI is offset as well, because $q=1.05$ has been used.
 For $q=1$, Tsallis MI is identical to Shannon MI.
 This confirms that the implemented methods correctly estimate the mutual information for Gaussian data.